 Can jogging give you abs?

-No, jogging will not help you build six pack abs.
-Click here to find out how to get six pack abs.
+No, jogging will not help you build six-pack abs.

 Can jogging tone your bum?

-Jogging will help you shed the extra fat from your body, which means it will help you slim down your buttocks.
+Jogging can help you shed the extra fat from your body, which means it can help slim down your buttocks.
 But you also have to do these exercises to tone your buttocks.

 Can you lose thigh fat by jogging?

 Yes, you will lose a significant amount of thigh fat by jogging.